 Collections and API Responses

-The response helpers integrate nicely with collections for API responses:
+Laravel’s response helpers work well with collections for API responses:

 return response()->json(